Adding ducks to your little homestead? Here’s how to raise ducks and ducklings, along with some other pertinent information about raising ducks.

 Raising ducks can be so simple and rewarding.
 Ducks are easy to raise, require little effort beyond clean water and food, and are winter-hardy animals.
 Their large eggs are great in wonderfully flavorful baked goods, aioli, and more.
 Getting started with ducks on the homestead is easy, really.
-Here, what to feed ducks and ducklings, along with some other pertinent information.
+Here, what to feed ducks and ducklings, along with some other pertinent information about how to raise ducks.

 A female is called a duck.
 A male is called a drake.
 To tell the difference, look at their tail feathers.
 Drakes have a tail feather that curls up into a “C.” A duck’s tail feathers are all straight and smooth.